Academic Catalog

 Information Technology: 1

-CSCI U138Introduction to Computer Technology3
+CSCI U138Introduction to Computer Technology and Artificial Intelligence (Information Technology:) 23

 or CSCI U150 Introduction to Computer Science